Changes in Google’s SERP 2019

 Since then Google has done a pretty good job making the ads blend in more and more.
 The latest change which came in May 2019 was the bold, black ad label.
 Replacing the small green box with an ad displayed in the middle.
 The URLs also got their color changed, from the same green to black.

 The new black Ad label is featured on both mobile and desktop searches.

-At the same time as Google decided to change the Ad label they also added the favicon of the websites to the SERP.
-It’s shown in the same spot as the Ad label, which makes the ads and the organic search to blend in even more.
+At the same time as Google decided to change the Ad label, they also added the favicon of the websites to the SERP.
+It’s shown in the same spot as the Ad label, which makes the ads and the organic search blend in even more.

 The favicon update was first rolled out on mobile only.
 But during 2019 we saw Google doing a lot of testing with favicon on the desktop result as well.
 Now we have reached 2020 and it seems like Google came to a conclusion.
 There are favicons in the SERP for desktop as well, and the result is the same as on mobile – it’s really hard to tell ads apart from the organic search.

 The only detail that tells ads apart from the organic search, except for the ad label, is an interpunct, also known as a middle dot or centered dot.